-If space is tight and your bathroom is small think about introducing wall hung basins and units.
+If you have a small bathroom think about introducing wall hung basins and units.
 They open up the floorspace creating the illusion that the room is bigger than it is.

 Do bear in mind that wall hung sanitaryware often needs reinforcement work to ensure it’s fixed securely so may impact your budget.
 Concealed cisterns, wall mounted taps and wall-hung toilets require stud walls to fit in the workings so they’re hidden from view.
 Sometimes they will fit into the cavity of a stud partition wall but often a stud partition will have to be built, which will increase how much it will cost to renovate a bathroom.

 Now’s the time to pin down exactly what you want from the space.
 It’ll also help initiate conversations with builders and bathroom companies about what you want and what work will be involved to achieve it vs sticking to your budget.

 When renovating a bathroom keeping the layout the same will minimise the amount of work involved and therefore the cost of doing it.
 If you’re happy with the current configuration and will keep the plumbing in place, then the design is a lot more straightforward.
 You’ll already have your layout partly done.

 So, think about how you can create a more functional bathroom with the configuration you have: space for a shower cubicle if you haven’t already got one, or look at how you could fit built-in storage shelves, a heated towel rail or underfloor heating (UFH).